 The ballet world is truly bizarre!
 There are so many different personalities, and so many different rituals that we practice every day.
 In my opinion, all dancers are just a little bit crazy, but it’s my kind of crazy and I like it!

 Why do I dance?
 I dance because it feels right, and good.
 And I do believe that dance makes the world a better place.
 Our mission at Richmond Ballet is “to awaken and to uplift the human spirit,” a noble cause worth fighting for.

-Phillip Skaggs in Bow Out by Val Caniparoli.
+Bow Out, by Val Caniparoli.
 Photo by Suzanne Grandis, courtesy RB